 I recommend starting conversations about how kids DO learn to read from the Simple View of Reading / Scarborough’s Rope, which are explained in these How Kids Learn to Read primers.

-Leveled reading groups are a reading instruction Don’t.
+Leveled reading groups are a Don’t.
 You absolutely want to read up on the Do’s, and the research behind them.

 Curriculum can help you change practice.